Ronny Souto

-Walder Alves Souto Amado, known as Ronny (born 7 December 1978) is a Cape Verdean footballer who plays professionally in for CS Fola Esch.
+Walder Alves Souto Amado, known as Ronny (born 7 December 1978) is a Cape Verdean professional footballer who plays as a defender in for Fola Esch.
 He previously played in Cape Verde for SC Praia and in Luxembourg for CS Oberkorn and F91 Dudelange.

 International career

-He received a call-up against Luxembourg in May 2008 to prepare for the 2010 FIFA World Cup qualification, in which he played all 6 qualifying matches.
+Ronny received a call-up against Luxembourg in May 2008 to prepare for the 2010 FIFA World Cup qualification, in which he played all six qualifying matches.
 He was named to the Cape Verde squad for the 2013 Africa Cup of Nations.

 He retired from international football after his participation at the 2013 Africa Cup of Nations.